Skip to main content

 Feature Projul Jobber

 Project Management Full construction PM: Gantt charts, 7 scheduling views, task management, milestones, photo markup, selections.
 Job tracking with basic scheduling.
 No Gantt charts.
 No milestones.
+Basic photo annotation available.
 No construction-specific PM tools.

 Construction Workflows Change orders, progress billing, WIP reports, multi-phase projects, sub scheduling.
 Single-visit job model.
 No change orders.
-No progress billing.
-No multi-phase support.
+Basic progress invoicing available.
+No multi-phase project management.

 Crew Adoption Spanish-language support, simple mobile interface, automatic reminders.
 Built for construction crews.
 Easy for service techs.
 Not designed for construction-specific field workflows.